 When Was the Helicopter Invented?

 We can trace the earliest example of a human-made device resembling a helicopter back to ancient China, where small toys called bamboo-copters came to fruition around 400 BC.
-They flew up in the air when spun quickly between the hands using a rotor design that could generate a small amount of lift.
+They flew up in the air when spun quickly between the hands using a rotor system design that could generate a small amount of lift.
 When these toys made their way to Europe in the 1400s, Leonardo da Vinci created his famous theoretical sketches for helical flying machines after seeing them.
 However, no one ever physically built these designs.
 Much later in 1870, Alphonse Pénaud fashioned a helicopter model powered by rubber bands.
 Though these designs were far from rideable, they would go on to serve as inspiration for future helicopter pioneers.

 Fledgling Flight